José María Arteaga

-José María Cayetano Arteaga Magallanes (August 7, 1827 – October 21, 1865) was a prominent Mexican politician and general who served in the Mexican–American War, the Reform War and the Second French intervention in Mexico.
+José María Cayetano Arteaga Magallanes (August 7, 1827 – October 21, 1865) was a Mexican politician and general who served in the Mexican–American War, the Reform War and the Second French intervention in Mexico.
 Executed by Imperial forces during that invasion, Arteaga was recognized as one of the Martyrs of Uruapan.

 Biography

 Early life

 José was born on August 7, 1827, as the son of Don Manuel Arteaga and Doña María Polonia Magallanes.
 Being originally from Mexico City, his family moved to Hidalgo soon after.
 He graduated from the public schools of that same city and later dedicated himself to the tailoring trade.
 As a result of the Mexican–American War he left the tailor shop to become a soldier at the age of 20.

 In 1852 he entered the army, starting as the first sergeant of the Aguascalientes active battalion.
 By 1854 he had the position of captain of the third light infantry belonging to the brigade under the orders of the conservative Félix Zuloaga, fighting against the Plan of Ayutla in the state of Guerrero.
 However, his liberal convictions led him to join the ranks of Don Juan Álvarez after the Battle of Nusco.

 In April 1855, Arteaga was part of the light brigade in the liberal ranks of General Álvarez which was made available to Ignacio Comonfort.
 As a result of his conduct as a soldier, he was promoted to colonel with the position of major in May.
 For the rest of the year, he would fight in the Reform War in Jalisco and Colima.